saylordotorg/course_bus202/Unit01.md

 ---
 layout: default
 title: "BUS202: Principles of Finance"
-course_description: "Survey of a number of different sub-fields within finance, with particular emphasis on managing investments, evaluating stocks, and determining which projects have the best potential payoff."
+course_description: "A survey of a number of different sub-fields within finance, with particular emphasis on managing investments, evaluating stocks, and determining which projects have the best potential payoff."
 next: ../Unit02
 previous: ../Intro
 ---